-If you or a loved one needs care, then there can be no doubt that you will be facing potentially high ongoing costs and will need help with how the system works and how best to meet ongoing care fees.
+If you or a loved one needs elderly care, then there can be no doubt that you could be facing some very high ongoing costs.
+You might also need guidance on how the whole social care system works and how best to meet the fees involved with later life care.

-Care in the UK is means tested.
-If your assets are below the means test limit then you may be entitled to some state funding of your care.
-If your assets are above the means test then you will have to meet the cost of your care yourself.
+Social care in the UK is means tested.
+If your assets are below the means test limit then you may be entitled to some funding from your Local Authority.
+If your assets are above the means test limit then you will have to meet the cost of any personal care yourself.

 N. Ireland: £23,250

 Even if you are paying for your own elderly care, then you may still be entitled to one or more State benefits.

 There is a lower rate, currently £60 per week, for those who need help during the day or the night and a higher rate, currently £89.60 per week, for those needing help during both the day and the night.

 You can request a claim form by calling 0800 731 0122.
 Payments will usually stop if you cease to be a self-funder.
 The system is different in Scotland.